ClementNerma/Rave/docs/books/hybrid.md

 The `parent` keyword is also available.

-#### Native interfaces
+#### Native typecasting interfaces

-Here are some native interfaces we can use in our programs:
+Here are some native typecasting interfaces we can use in our programs:

 * `BooleanConvertible`
 * `IntegerConvertible`